jonelfa/Jonel_24/README.md

-# Jonel_24
-Hello, 👔 I am Jonel.
+# Hi There, 👔 I am Jonel.
 I am delighted to have this opportunity to introduce myself.

 📝 Professional Profile – About Me